 Pressure cook rice with 4 ½ cups of water for 4 whistles.

 Pressure cook dal with a cup of water and keep aside.
 Mash it well.
 I usually soak dal for 15 -20 minutes in hot water as it takes less time for cooking.

-Heat a tbsp of oil and add the ingredients for seasoning.
-When mustard splutters, add onions and sauté till it they become transparent.
+Sauté onions until it becomes transparent.
 Then add all the vegetables (except capsicum) and sauté for a few more seconds.
 Sprinkle water and cook for 4-5 minutes.

 I am sending this recipe to the WYF:Specialty Food event